Charles Beard (Unitarian): Journalism

 In addition to denominational activities, he combined in an unusual degree the pursuits of a scholar with journalistic writing and public work.
 During the cotton famine of 1862–64 he was the special correspondent of the Daily News.
 For many years he was a leader writer on the Liverpool Daily Post.
 His want of sympathy with home rule led him to sever his connection with political journalism.
 In the management of University College, Liverpool (founded 1881 and now the University of Liverpool), he took a leading part as vice-president.
 He was Hibbert Lecturer in 1883, taking for his subject the Reformation.
 In February 1888 he received the degree of LL.D. from St. Andrews.
 His numerous activities heavily taxed a robust constitution; in 1886 he spent six months in Italy; in 1887 his health was more seriously broken, and his congregation made provision for his taking a year's rest.

 He died at 13 Southhill Road, Liverpool, on 9 April 1888, and was buried on 12 April in the graveyard of the Ancient Chapel, Toxteth Park.
 A mural tablet to his memory was placed in Renshaw Street chapel.
 He married (4 June 1850) Mary Ellen, daughter of Michael Shipman, who survived him with a son, Lewis Beard, town clerk of Coventry, and six daughters.

 Beard published many of his sermons and lectures, with some being published posthumously.
 He contributed to the Christian Reformer, a monthly edited by Robert Brook Aspland; on its cessation he projected and edited The Theological Review (1864–79).
 He translated into English Ernest Renan's Hibbert lecture (1880).

-Beard started a book on Martin Luther and the Reformation but the book was left incomplete at his death in 1888 and then edited by the novelist J. Frederick Smith.